 A small clock can be seen fitted to the front of the diving board.

 (D Stuart Collection)

-Pic 1;18.
+Pic 1;20.
 A view across the pool in the 1950's.
-This view clearly shows the middle fountain encased in rocks towards the back.
+This view shows the southern fountain in the foreground and the middle fountain, encased in rocks, towards the back.
 (D Stuart Collection)

-Pic 1.20.
-The Left-hand and middle fountains, with one of the shallow areas in the foreground.
+Pic 1.22.
+The northern and middle fountains, with one of the shallow areas in the foreground.
 (D Stuart Photography)